-In addition, commencing with the July 1, 1999 to June 30, 2000 contract year and each contract year thereafter, an across-the-board scale adjustment effective 23:59 Hours June 30 of each contract year for parity maintenance equal to the system average base-salary adjustment for that contract year shall be calculated in June of each contract year and paid effective 23:59 Hours June 30 of the contract year.
-For example, in June of 2000 parity maintenance will be calculated on the basis of the system average base-salary adjustment for 1999-2000.
+In addition, commencing with the July 1, 2006 to June 30, 2007 contract year, and in each contract year thereafter, an across-the-board scale adjustment for parity maintenance equal to the system average base-salary adjustment for that contract year shall be calculated in each contract year (see 1.4.2 below) and paid effective July 1 of the contract year.
+For example, in the 2006-2007 contract year, parity maintenance will be calculated on the basis of the system average base-salary adjustment for 2006-2007 and paid effective July 1, 2006.